Information for Internship Employers

 FAQs for MMJC Employers

 When do MMJC students complete their internship?Students complete two terms of course work prior to going on Internship.
 The MMJC internships always occur in the summer (May-August).
-Normally, they are 10-weeks in duration.
+Normally, they are between 6 and 10-weeks in duration.
 Specific start and end dates are at the employer’s discretion and may be negotiated between the employer and the student.

 What skills can I expect an internship student from this program to have?All students admitted to the MMJC program, will have a minimum of a four-year undergraduate degree with a final average of at least 70%.
 The average application average (last 10 courses completed) was over 80% for the incoming class 2018-2019.